blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Idea Articles (including drafts)/Ridiculous Levels of Data Conservation.md

+My takeaway from writing this article is that data conservation, or conservation of anything really is about being a minimalist or fundamentalist.
+That's stating the obvious, but fundamentalism can be taken to extreme levels, as in the case of religions for a societal example, and is also very common in engineering, particularly computer science, to allow systems to be more efficient.

+But when it comes to casual life, which is what religion deals with, fundamentalism can be very ridiculous, and hence this article.
 # Example 1: List of names
 - Assume each person has a name of 30 characters
 - The alphabet has 55 characters with upper case, lower case, -, \' and spaces